How To Write Effective Qualifying Questions For Your Trade Show App

 For example, you can rate each lead’s quality and simultaneously define follow up activity with one question that asks about which is the most appropriate next step:

 - Have a Sales Rep contact for a demo or call

 - Send product info

 Reevaluate your trade show app questions for every show

-Hopefully you can use the same questions and answers at every show and save yourself time in making changes.
-But verify you can use them every time.
+Hopefully, you can use the same questions and answers at every show and save yourself time in making changes.
+However, verify you can use them every time.
 Your company may have introduced a major new product or be exhibiting at a different vertical market show.
-For both of these reasons you would benefit from asking new questions on your trade show app.
+For both of these reasons, you would benefit from asking new questions on your trade show app.
 Fortunately, you won’t have to spend as much time as the first time.

-Adding effective qualifying questions to your trade show app may seem like a small thing, but it can produce oversize results for the effort.
-A few easily answered questions will vastly improve your ability to prioritize and follow up on leads, boosting your results and trade show ROI.
+Adding useful qualifying questions to your trade show app may seem like a small thing, but it can produce oversize results for the effort.
+A few quickly answered questions would vastly improve your ability to prioritize and follow up on leads, boosting your results and trade show ROI.